Project and Report Examples

 Family Forest Carbon Project- Forest Carbon Scientist and Insetting Expert

-I have been working as a science consultant for the American Forest Foundation (AFF) on the Family Forest Carbon Program (FFCP) since February of 2018.
+I have been working as a science consultant for the American Forest Foundation (AFF) on the Family Forest Carbon Program (FFCP), https://www.forestfoundation.org/family-forest-carbon-program, since February of 2018.
 FFCP is a unique project that aims to create a program to incentivize the protection and enhancement of forest carbon by family forest owners in order to improve forest health and resilience.
-I am representing AFF on the World Resources Institute GHG Protocol Land Sector Technical Working Group in an effort to make it possible for small landowners to implement sustainable forest management practices by connecting them with corporate investors.
+From 2020-2023 I represented AFF on the World Resources Institute GHG Protocol Land Sector Technical Working Group.
+I am currently working with AFF on a pilot project to test the use of the carbon accounting frameworks utilized by the Family Forest Carbon Program (FFCP) to enable companies that use wood products sourced from the US or other products sourced from partially forested lands to improve the climate impact of their operations (e.g., their Scope 3 emissions), through reducing emissions and/or enhancing carbon sinks associated with forests and / or forest products.

-I facilitate a group of about 30 wood product LCA experts, representing academia, government agencies, industry associations, and consultants in both the U.S. and Canada.
-We use life cycle analysis methodology to assess the environmental impacts of wood products across its lifetime in an effort to produce environmental product declarations, improve and inform policy.
-In this role I help facilitate collaboration between LCA experts, compile life cycle inventory data, educate stakeholders, and generate new LCAs.
+I facilitate a group of wood product LCA experts, representing academia, government agencies, industry associations, and consultants in both the U.S. and Canada.
+We use life cycle analysis methodology to assess the environmental impacts of wood products across their lifetime in an effort to produce environmental product declarations, which can improve and inform policy.
+In this role I help facilitate collaboration between LCA experts, compile life cycle inventory data, educate stakeholders, and align research and data projects to generate LCAs.

 Carbon in Oregon's Managed Forests Science Review Co-Author